andris9/hoodiecrow/README.md

 ### Run as a standalone server

-To run Imapper you need [Node.js](http://nodejs.org/) in your machine.
+To run Imapper you need [Node.js](http://nodejs.org/) on your machine.
 Node should work on almost any platform, so Imapper should too.

 If you have Node.js installed, install Imapper with the `npm` command and run it: